chris-wood/draft-amjad-cfrg-partially-blind-rsa/draft-amjad-cfrg-partially-blind-rsa.md

 This document specifies a variant of RSABSSA that supports public metadata, denoted RSAPBSSA (RSA Partially Blind Signature with Appendix).
 Similar to RSABSSA in
-{{RSABSSA}}, RSAPBSSSA is defined in such a way that the resulting (unblinded) signature can be verified with a standard RSA-PSS library.
+{{RSABSSA}}, RSAPBSSSA is defined in such a way that the resulting (unblinded) signature can be verified with a standard RSA-PSS library that does not impose a range limit on the public exponent.

 # Conventions and Definitions